A few notes on the asymptotic behavior of Rademacher random multiplicative functions: Abstract

 \section{Abstract}

 Let $\cP$ be the set of prime numbers, and $X_p,\, p\in\cP$ be a sequence of independent random variables such that $\bbP(X_p=\pm 1)=1/2$.
 Let $(\te_j)_{j=1}^{\infty}$ the corresponding random multiplicative functions of Radamacher type, namely, $\te_j=\prod_{p|j}X_p$ if $j$ is square free and $\te_j=0$ otherwise.
 The motivation behind considering these variables comes from the Riemann Hypothesis since $(\te_\ell)$ can be viewed as the random counterpart of the M\"obius function $\mu(\ell)$ and the RH is equivalent to $\sum_{\ell\leq n}\mu(\ell)=o(n^{1/2+\varepsilon}), \forall \varepsilon>0$.
 Denote $S_n=\sum_{\ell=1}^n\te_\ell$.
 Then from this point of view proving limit theorems for $S_n$ is natural problem, since $S_n$ mimics the behavior of $\sum_{\ell\leq n}\mu(\ell)$.
 It is a natural guiding conjecture that $S_n/\sqrt n$ obeys the central limit theorem (CLT).
 However, S. Chatterjee conjectured (as expressed in \cite{[25]}) that the CLT should not hold.
 Chatterjee's conjecture was proved by Harper \cite{[17]}, and by now it is a direct consequence of a more recent breakthrough by Harper \cite{Har20} that $\frac{S_n}{b_n}\to 0$ in $L^1$, where $b_n=(n^{1/2}(\ln(\ln(n)))^{-1/4})u_n, u_n\to\infty$.
 In particular $S_n/\sqrt n\to 0$.
 Nevertheless, the question whether there exists a sequence $a_n=o(b_n)$ such that $S_n/a_n$ converges to some limit remains a mystery.
 Note that the corresponding problem in the Steinhaus setting was recently resolved by \cite{Gor1}.
 In this paper we make an attempt to shed some light on the convergence of $S_n/a_n$.
-Additionally, assuming RH we obtain explicit estimates on high moments of $S_n$ without restrictions on the size of the moment compared to $n$ like in \cite[Theorem 1.2]{Har19}, which is of independent interest.
-For instance we draw an interesting combinatorial conclusion that arises naturally in number theory.
+Additionally, assuming the Riemann Hypothesis we obtain explicit estimates on high moments of $S_n$ without restrictions on the size of the moment compared to $n$ like in \cite[Theorem 1.2]{Har19}, which is of independent interest.
 This is achieved by a martingale argument together with the Burkholder inequality.
 Using martingale techniques we will also obtain exponential concentration inequalities for $S_n$, which also improve the upper bounds in \cite[Corollary 2]{Har20}.